Last week I did not get our table post up. It’s because I was waiting on news. And we just got it.

 She was right.
 While I know there are a lot of people who have told us all the hard things we’ll encounter in L.A., Beau and I saw past those things to a lot that is beautiful there.
 And while we know there will be hard things in L.A.
 I am reminded that there have been difficult, uncomfortable things everywhere we’ve lived.
 All of them different kinds of hard and all of them bursting with different kinds of beauty.

-Two days ago we received official orders for Beau’s next assignment.
+Two days ago we received official orders for Jeremy’s next assignment.

 We’re moving to L.A. in early 2016.

 Just a few weeks after we came back from L.A. my girl from West Meets South posted this: 3 Things to Do with Your Besties in L.A.